SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.zh-cn.md

 linkTitle: "Selenium Manager"
 weight: 11
 description: >
-    Selenium Manager is a binary tool implemented in Rust that provides automated driver and browser management for Selenium.
+    Selenium Manager is a command-line tool implemented in Rust that provides automated driver and browser management for Selenium.
 Selenium bindings use this tool by default, so you do not need to download it or add anything to your code or do anything else to use it.
 ---

 ## Motivation
-**TL;DR**: **Selenium Manager** is the official *driver manager* of the Selenium project, and it is shipped out of the box with every Selenium release.
+***TL;DR:*** *Selenium Manager is the official driver manager of the Selenium project, and it is shipped out of the box with every Selenium release.*

 Selenium uses the native support implemented by each browser to carry out the automation process.
 For this reason, Selenium users need to place a component called _driver_ (chromedriver, geckodriver, msedgedriver, etc.) between the script using the Selenium API and the browser.
 For many years, managing these drivers was a manual process for Selenium users.
 This way, they had to download the required driver for a browser (chromedriver for Chrome, geckodriver for Firefox, etc.) and place it in the `PATH` or export the driver path as a system property (Java, JavaScript, etc.).
 But this process was cumbersome and led to maintainability issues.